-PRACTICE STANDARD 2 COUNSEL FOR PETITIONER
+PRACTICE STANDARD 2 Counsel for Petitioner

-Whether they are institutional clients, family members or interested members of the general community, those who seek assistance from an attorney to initiate an Intervention Proceeding are generally not familiar with the procedures and the requirements to establish a Guardianship and Conservatorship.
-Counsel for the Petitioner acts as educator (counselor) and advocate for the client.
+Whether they are institutional clients, family members or interested members of the general community, those who seek assistance from an attorney to initiate an intervention proceeding are generally not familiar with the procedures and the requirements to establish a guardianship and conservatorship.
+Counsel for the Petitioner acts as both educator (counselor) and advocate for the client.

-The principal activities of Counsel for the Petitioner are the intake conference, document preparation, filing the petition, hearing preparation and presentation of evidence at the Intervention Hearing.
+The principal activities of Counsel for the Petitioner are the intake conference, document preparation, filing the petition and hearing preparation.

-STANDARD 2.1 Counsel for the Petitioner must be familiar with the procedures for appointment of Guardians and Conservators, including the statutory language and the Court Rules governing Intervention Proceedings.
+Counsel for the Petitioner must be familiar with the procedures required for appointment of guardians and conservators, including the statutory language and the rules governing intervention proceedings.